 How we make offers:

 Firstly, not all of our courses are included in the offer scheme.
-Our Foundation Year courses, Teacher Training, Physiotherapy and Occupational Therapy are not included and some other courses like Art & Design, Journalism and our Maths and Biosciences courses are dealt with slightly differently.
+Our Foundation Year courses, Teacher Training, Physiotherapy and Occupational Therapy are not included and some other courses like Art & Design, Journalism and our Biosciences courses are dealt with slightly differently.
 For more information see Courses excluded from our inclusive offers programme below.

 - Applicants who receive 2 or 3 points will receive a reduced offer of 80 points.

 - Applicants who receive 4 or more points will receive an unconditional offer.

 - Applicants who don’t receive a reduced or unconditional offer should be assured that this will not put them at a disadvantage in terms of receiving an offer.
 This system is designed so that it will NOT put people at a disadvantage.

 When we make you an offer of any type, it's an upfront offer.
 Unlike some other universities, we don’t ask applicants to pick us as their firm choice for their offer to be reduced or become unconditional.
 You will be free to pick our offer as an insurance offer if you wish.

 Our offer scheme works a bit differently for Biociences and Data Science, Art & Design, Media Production: Journalism, ITE Primary and Physiotherapy.
 Each has its own assessment criteria:

 For Primary Education you will be initially assessed against published entry requirements.
 If you meet these requirements, we will invite you to an interview.
 Following the interview, if successful, applicants who are allocated four points or more according to the contextual criteria will receive a reduced offer for their course of 96 UCAS points.
 Applicants will also require a satisfactory Enhanced DBS and Medical.